What security does WebRTC have? #

 Master Secret.
 The

-Master Secret is the value that is what is used for the Cipher.
+Master Secret is the value that is used for the Cipher.

 Exchanging ApplicationData #